 And finally, be a good role model.
-Your child looks to you as a driver, so practice safe driving yourself.
+Your child looks to you as an example of how to drive, so practice safe driving yourself.

-"Remember that your teen's learning starts at home, watching the way you drive every day and learning from your driving behavior," Anderson said.
+"Remember that your teen's learning starts at home long before he or she applies for a learner's permit, watching the way you drive every day and learning from your driving behavior," Anderson said.